gensekiel/modqll/README.md

 A very special purpose mod that allows to limit the quality level of items obtained by foraging, botanizing and rummaging based on the corresponding skill level of the player.
+Adding the quality limit to other actions may be added on request.

 Requirements: